 Okay, so once you have configured your “Output” settings go to the “Video” tab on the left-hand menu.
 Here we will set up the “Base Canvas Resolution” as well as the “Output Scaled Resolution”.
 We will set the “Base Canvas Resolution” to 1920×1080.
 This will allow for an incorporated overlay or graphics to be based in 1080p resolution.
 We will set the “Output Scaled Resolution” to 1280×720.
 Change your Common FPS Values to 30 from 60.
 I’ve set it to that for less resource requirements on my PC.
 Once that’s done, hit “Ok”.

 Once you’ve completed those two tasks we are done with the “Settings” of OBS.
 Congrats!
 You did it!

-Now we will set up the canvas so you can broadcast a game or something creative.
+Now we will set up the canvas so you can broadcast a game or something creative like music production.
 Once we are complete with the settings, you’ll be back on the “Main Menu” of OBS.
 Under the Canvas you’ll see two columns that say “Scene” and “Sources”.
 We’ll need to create a new scene before we can add any sources to our OBS canvas.
 Click the “+” at the bottom of the “Scene” column, and a new scene will be created to be named.
 After that, click the “+” again but in the “Sources” column.
 This will bring up a sub menu to select from a variety of source types.
 For this we’ll set up both a Game and Display source.
 First choose “Display Capture”.
 Name the display capture, then select the display you wish to capture.
 If you only have one display, it’ll automatically choose it as well as the default monitor if you have multiple.

 OBS Display Capture